iseldacyn/dotfiles/pc/README.md

 UPDATE: Nvidia drivers have been updated for wayland, so I now run Hyprland as my main WM.

+Update 2: I no longer have xmonad installed because of its size, and difficults emulating hyprland style multi-monitor setup.

 ### scripts

 Bemenu configuration and other scripts to make things run on Wayland.
+Volume script for waybar also included.

+### Hypr

+Hyprland but for X11.
+I think it's pretty cool and configured the Hyprbar to look nice (though only have single monitor support :( ).

 ### Hyprland/waybar